M-Naghizadeh/advancedbioinformatics/advancedbioinformatics-matlab/index.md

     - Introduction to bioinformatics toolbox
         - [](https://www.youtube.com/watch?v=npp3zFv35rQ)

-    - In order to see wealth of videos from learning matlab to perform advanced anlaysis visit [MATLAB youtube channel](https://www.youtube.com/user/MATLAB)
+    - In order to see the wealth of videos from learning Matlab to performing advanced analysis, visit [MATLAB youtube channel](https://www.youtube.com/user/MATLAB)